reachsunny/OpenLANE_with_Google-Sky130-PDK/README.md

 7. [Placement](#placement)

 # OpenLANE_with_Google-Sky130-PDK

-**Experimentation and Learning on fully open-sourced RTL2GDS OpenLANE flows**

 OpenLANE is an automated RTL2GDS flows that incorporates multiple open source tools to perform ASIC design activities.
 Tools used in the OpenLANE flows are listed below: